isomerpages/nea-cgs/_campaigns/Cleaner Public Toilets/Cleaner Public Toilets.md

 <p>Join our winning streak by keeping public toilets clean and pleasant.
 We're not just scoring points for good hygiene; we're contributing to better public health and improving everyone's well-being.</p>
-<p>You can be a champion of cleanliness by doing these 4 winning actions
+<p>You can be a champion of cleanliness by doing these four winning actions
 (<strong>Clean, Flush, Dry and Throw</strong>) each time you use the toilet :</p>
 <ul data-tight="true" class="tight">